lxuan2/CellTrack_GUI/README.md

     "minSize": 0
 }
 ```
-For step 2, you instance the template for a specific video, "cycto.avi" and "v.avi".
+For step 2, you instance the template for a specific video, `cycto.avi` and `v.avi`.
 ```
 "HiddenVariable": [
     {